How Credit Works

 No one is born with great credit!
 You have to build it from the ground up.

 This is challenging because you can’t build a credit history without using credit – but it isn’t always easy to get credit without having any credit history.
-Here are a few ways to get going:
+Here are a few ways to get started on building a credit history:

-Become an authorized user.[15]
+Become an authorized user.
 Ask someone with strong money habits to add you to one of their credit cards.
-You’ll get the benefit of that person’s good credit history and score by using the card.
+You’ll get the benefit of that person’s good credit history by using the card as an authorized user.

 Get a secured credit card.
-Secured credit cards carry a low spending limit (often $300 or less) and require you to put down a security deposit.[16]
-Make sure the lender reports to the credit bureaus.
+Secured credit cards carry a low spending limit (often $300 or less) and require you to put secure the credit limit with a cash security deposit, in a certificate of deposit or savings account.[7]
+To obtain the greatest benefit make sure the lender reports to all of the major credit bureaus.

-Apply for a store credit card).
-These tend to be slightly easier to get.[17]
-However, they also tend to have a high interest rate, so be careful not to overspend.
+Apply for a store credit card.
+Store cards may be slightly easier to get.
+However, they also tend to have a high interest rate, so be careful not to overspend and pay your balance in full every month so that you do not accrue interest charges.

 Look for a cosigner.
-A relative might be willing to cosign for your personal or vehicle loan.
-If you do this, be sure to have a solid repayment plan because should you default, the cosigner is on the hook for the full amount.[19]
+A relative or good friend might be willing to cosign for your personal or vehicle loan.
+If you do have a relative or good friend, be sure to have a solid repayment plan because should you default, the cosigner is on the hook for the full amount.

 Take out a credit builder loan.
-The lender puts a “loan” into a savings account and you make payments for anywhere from 6 to 24 months; these payments get reported to the credit bureaus.
-Many lenders also require a deposit.
-When the term ends, you get the cash.
+You apply and once approved, the lender puts the proceeds of the “loan” into a savings account or certificate of deposit.
+Depending on the lender, the term can typically be anywhere from 6 to 24 months.
+You make monthly payments which get reported to the credit bureaus.
+When the term ends, you get your money back, minus interest and fees.

-Note: Self offers credit builder loans online or through a mobile app.
-You don’t need to pay a security deposit.
+Note: Self offers these credit builder accounts online or through a mobile app.

 The bottom line

 The high cost of bad credit can hold you back financially.
-You’ll have trouble getting good rates for credit cards or for personal, auto or mortgage loans – and all the extra money you pay out in interest is money that can’t work for you in any other way.
+You’ll have trouble getting good rates for credit cards or for personal, auto or mortgage loans – and all the extra money you pay out in interest is money that can’t work for you in more positive ways.

 Take steps to create and maintain a strong credit history.
 Doing so will help you meet your financial goals and live your best life.